The Top 5 Automation Mistakes Companies Make

 Automation can be complex, and many companies underestimate the level of effort and resources required to implement automation successfully.
 Harvard Business Review quotes one pharmaceutical executive who racked up years of involvement in complex project roadmaps.
 “I’ve never actually seen one produce a result,” he lamented.

 The reason?
 Many organization-wide initiatives are born in a boardroom or within a small team of managers.
-But projects are often more complex than stakeholders predict.
+However, projects are often more complex than stakeholders predict.

 5. Failing to Monitor and Improve Automation